Some Healthy Food Fun: The Wanderlust Food Diaries (of a chronic daydreamer)

 ________________________________________________________________________________________________________________________________

-I must admit, about a decade ago, when India Arie came on the scene with the new generation fresh, young, soulful singers, I call it neo-soul, I really wasn’t into, or perhaps, wasn't ready for her music.
+I must admit, back in the late 1990's, when India Arie came on the scene with the new generation fresh, young, soulful singers, I call it "Neo-Soul", I really wasn’t into, or perhaps, wasn't ready for her music.
 However, because I thought it was the “hip” thing to have, I purchased all her CD’s and had her entire collection.
 The reason being, when company came over, and asked me to play some India Arie, I would grab my Bang & Olufsen remote with the digital LED screen and pipe her sounds through my $9,000 Bang & Olufsen stereo.
 Trying to act like I was "hip".
 I’m glad I got that off my chest.

 So, for this journey in “The Wanderlust Food Diaries” of the chronic daydreamer, that part of me I embrace as a badge of honor, having relative purity of thought and consciousness in a world of progressive chaos and darkness, takes me down to the Caribbean, to the island of St. Lucia.